© 2026 Aspen Public Radio

 The students’ biggest responsibility is knowing when to contact a teacher for help.

-Josh Berro is a counselor at AHS and helped start the Hope Squad in 2022, but he’s wary of putting too much pressure on the students involved.
+Josh Berro is a counselor at Aspen High School and helped start the Hope Squad in 2022, but he’s wary of putting too much pressure on the students involved.

 He said one of the biggest goals is to have students help identify which of their classmates need support, so they can reach more kids who are at risk.

-Caleb Seward is a senior at AHS and a member of the Hope Squad.
+Caleb Seward is a senior and a member of the Aspen Hope Squad.

-He said growing up in a resort town like Aspen can present unique challenges, and he sees his friends struggling often.
+He said growing up in a resort town like Aspen can present unique challenges, and he often sees his friends struggling.

 “I see a lot of people closing themselves off, isolating themselves, or maybe just not being the person that they want to be,” Seward said.
-“I have seen some of my peers, and I see how some of them live, and it's not necessarily the greatest.
-And it’s sad to see from my point of view.”
+“I have seen some of my peers, and I see how some of them live, and it's not necessarily the greatest.”

 “There's so much wealth, but there's also poverty,” Berro said.
-“The seasonal depression that happens, the transient nature of the town of people moving in, people moving out, and I think that kids really struggle with that.”
+“The seasonal depression that happens, the transient nature of the town — of people moving in, people moving out — I think that kids really struggle with that.”

 Aspen High School Counselor Josh Berro describes some of the challenges he faces from starting the Hope Squad, a student club aimed at curbing the rate of teen suicide.
 The program began in Utah and has chapters across the country.